chscherb/t-channel_dark_QCD/README.md

 `output t_channel_dark_quarks_up`

-To ensure the cross sections are well defined in the limit m<sub>Q</sub> &rarr; 0, a p<sub>T</sub> cut should be imposed on the dark quarks.
+To ensure the cross section is well defined in the limit m<sub>Q</sub> &rarr; 0, a p<sub>T</sub> cut should be imposed on the dark quarks.
 For example, adding the line

 `{4900101: 20, 4900102: 20, 4900103: 20} = pt_min_pdg ! pt cut for other particles (use pdg code).
 Applied on particle and anti-particle`